suren-m/cw/labs/01_docker/02_dockerfile_basics.md

         docker run --name my-first-website -d -p 9000:80 hello-web:1.0
         # Notice the `--name` argument.
 We give our own container name this time.
     ```

-> **Important** : If you are on `vs online`, you will not be able to launch the website as there isn't any loopback (localhost) address.
-But this will work if you are running docker on your own machine or in a VM.
-We will see more of web apps once we start deploying to Kuberenetes.

 6. Ensure the container is running as expected with `docker ps`.
 Observe all the columns of your `my-first-website` container.